maherou/Teaching/files/CS317/DesignDocs.md

 ### Design Documentation

 Agile software methodologies emphasize _Working software over comprehensive documentation_ ([Agile Manifesto](https://agilemanifesto.org)).
+The term "Barely-sufficient documentation" comes from the early years of the Agile community.

 Even so, lightweight design documents are an important development tool and provide a valuable means of conveying the intent and basic structure of a software product before it is written.
+Most important: the process of creating and documenting a design leads to deeper shared team and stakeholder awareness.

+"Plans are useless.
+Planning is everything." -- Dwight Eisenhower

+"Everyone has a plan until they get punched in the mouth." -- Mike Tyson, former heavyweight boxer

 A design document is valuable for a variety of reasons including:
 1. **Improve product team thinking:** Writing thoughts tends to improve our understanding, independent of being able to communicate to others.